hugo2f/nuggets/DESIGN.md

 5. Test resizing initially
 6. Potentially fuzz inputs

 ### server
 1. Run with invalid ports and incorrect seed values and incorrect number of args
 2. Try with the miniclient
-4. Send it malformed packets and unexpected messages
+3. Send it malformed packets and unexpected messages
-5. Log on too many users
+4. Log on too many users

-### map
+### gamemap
 1. Try to load and output from different map files, and compare the file vs. output
-2. Call getPlayerMap on different combinations of coordinates and maps
-3. Simulate games with different numbers of players, and make sure the spectator sees everything
+2. Simulate games with different numbers of players, and make sure the spectator sees everything